Abdominoplasty Post Weight Loss in Newcastle, Maitland & Hunter Valley Australia

 Key Takeaways

-- Ideal candidates for abdominoplasty should be in good health, have maintained stable weight for at least six months, and be non-smokers, as smoking can hinder recovery.
+- Ideal candidates are in good health, have maintained stable weight for at least six months, and are non-smokers.

 Understanding Abdominoplasty Post Weight Loss